 Convert Keynote to PowerPoint Format

 If a Mac user intends to distribute a prepared Keynote file among cross platform users, then converting the file into PowerPoint (.ppt) folder would be the wisest idea.
-A Keynote presentation file can be saved as a .ppt file using Keynote program in the Mac platform.
+A Keynote presentation file can be saved as a .ppt file using Keynote program on the Mac platform.
 To do this, while a Keynote file has been prepared, click on File from the top menu and click on Export To.
 From the available options, click on PowerPoint.
 The file will be exported as a .ppt format and could be universally opened with any computer or other non-Apple device.

 Use iWork for iCloud to export to Powerpoint